LAAC-LSCP/laac-lscp.github.io/docs/getting-started.md

 - [ ] Get ENS card if you don't have one.

-- [ ] If you are not getting any emails from the team, the lab, or the department ask Philippe -- we may have forgotten to put you in the relevant mailing lists
+- [ ] If you are not getting any emails from the team, the lab, or the department ask Philippe -- we may have forgotten to put you in the relevant mailing lists.

 ## The lab environment